"What is outrageous

 I shared this quote from Thomas Troward last week and it is certainly worthy of repeating every hour of our lives.
 Beginning with the idea that we limit ourselves, he said, "All of this exists in, and is produced by, our belief; and when we come to examine the grounds of this belief we shall find that it rests upon an entire misapprehension of the nature of our own power."

-And he adds the best part of his entire treatise on abundance that he calls, The Spirit of Opulence: "If we clearly realize that the creative power in ourselves is unlimited, then there is no reason for limiting the extent to which we may enjoy what we can create by means of it."
+And he adds the best part of his entire treatise on the subject of abundance that he calls, The Spirit of Opulence: "If we clearly realize that the creative power in ourselves is unlimited, then there is no reason for limiting the extent to which we may enjoy what we can create by means of it."

 "Where we are drawing from the infinite we need never be afraid of taking more than our share."
 After all, it wouldn't be infinite if there were finite shares, would it?
 Using the word share regardless of the size of that share is a limit, isn't it?
 Bill Gates has a big share, and yet there are no limits to the size of his share because there are no limits in abundance and he hasn't really but taken a few grains of sand from all the sand in all the Universe.